How to check Windows release health

-In an effort to ensure Windows customers have important information as soon as possible, all major known issues will be shared with Windows customers on both Microsoft Learn and the Microsoft 365 admin center.
+To ensure Windows customers have important information as soon as possible, all major known issues are shared with Windows customers on both Microsoft Learn and the Microsoft 365 admin center.
 We may also update the details available for Windows release health in the Microsoft 365 admin center when we have additional details on workarounds, root cause, or other information to help you plan for updates and handle issues in your environment.

 Can I share this content publicly or with other Windows customers?